zqfang/BioSwift/README.md

     .split(separator: "\n")
     .forEach { line in print(line)}
 ```
 **NOTE**: Since `String` reads the whole file once, instead of line by line, it took a long time to read large size files.
-Don't use it only if needed
+Reading file line by line is much more efficiently, but you have to write your own parser.

 ### 2. An experimental 2D Array with Numpy-like slicing
 `Array2D` is only for testing purpose.
 An example of swift code:
 ```swift